k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Kubernetes/02_K2cloud_on-prem_K8s_Installation.md

 To install a K2cloud site on-premises, you must prepare and provide the necessary steps in coordination with your K2view representative.
 The process begins with gathering key configuration details, including TLS certificate files, and ensuring outbound internet access to specific K2view endpoints.
 These are essential for secure communications, image retrieval, and configuration via the K2cloud Orchestrator.

-You'll also need to contact your K2view representative to request access credentials and provisioning information.
+You must also contact your K2view representative to request access credentials and provisioning information.
 This includes a Cloud Mailbox ID, a K2view Nexus Repository account for pulling required Docker images, and a list of container images to populate your private registry.

 ---